 You can find additional wellness resources here.

 The Counseling Service does not provide emergency services or after-hours crisis intervention.
-Students in crisis may contact the King County Crisis Line or seek assistance at the nearest Emergency department.
+Students in crisis may contact the King County Crisis Line, the Crisis Text Line, the National Suicide Prevention Line or may seek assistance at the nearest Emergency department.

 King Co.
 Crisis Clinic & Referral Line